havonz/SCRMapDocs/en/epScript-Reference/Built-in-Functions.md

             > **Warning**
             > This action has a bug:
-            > If after executing this action, any unit inside a transporter (Dropship/Bunker, etc.) in the area is killed, then all units of the same type in that transporter (Dropship/Bunker, etc.) will be killed, and these killed units will not be counted within the [number] parameter specified.
+            > If this action kills any unit inside a transporter (Dropship/Bunker, etc.), then all units of the same type inside that transporter (Dropship/Bunker, etc.) will be killed, and these killed units will not be counted within the [number] parameter specified.
-            > For example, if KillUnitAt(1, "Terran Marine", "Location 1", P1) kills a marine inside a bunker in Location 1, then all marines in that bunker will be killed, and if there are more marines outside the bunker in that area, one more will be killed.
+            > For example, if executing KillUnitAt(1, "Terran Marine", "Location 1", P1) kills a marine inside a bunker in Location 1, then all marines in that bunker will be killed, and if there are more marines outside the bunker in that area, one more will be killed.

         Example